prex-aliya/DOTmine/README.md

 Official
 <pre>
-A small tool for X11 that writes the color value on your screen at the cursor position to stdout, in RGB.
+A small tool for X11 that writes the color value on<br>
+your screen at the cursor position to stdout, in RGB.
 </pre>